Home of the Underdogs

 Future Wars screenshot

 What an unlikely hero!
 You are a window cleaner.
-A common, little window cleaner.
-Yet you discover, more due to your notorious curiosity than by mistake, a time machine in your chiefs back office.
+A common, humble window cleaner.
+Yet you discover, more due to your accursed curiosity than by mistake, a time machine in your chief's back office.
 Strange?
 Absolutely.
 Your adventure in the past and the future is about to begin.
 The quest?
 Four words: Evil aliens.
 Beautiful girl.
 Any questions?

-Future Wars, Delphine Software's debut and first attempt at an adventure game, is a fun adventure controlled via a home-made point-and-click interface.
+Future Wars, Delphine Software's debut, is a fun adventure controlled via a home-made point-and-click interface.
 A right click brings up the verb menu.
 After choosing one of the six commands, you point the mouse over the desired target and execute with a left click -- straight and simple.
-Small objects are depicted by enlarged drawings -- once you found them.
+Small objects are depicted with enlarged drawings -- once you've found them.
 Pixel hunting is a very frequent sport in Future Wars, making the game extremely frustrating as you must move the mouse slowly across the screen, looking for 1x1-pixel objects you may have missed.
 Lazy players are punished with puzzle dead-ends.
 Fortunately, the plot is inventive enough to keep the players glued to the screen and forgive the game's quirks.
-Overall, a worthy first release that bodes well for the company that would later be famous for excellent action/adventure games.
+Overall, a worthy first release that boded well for the company that would later be famous for excellent action/adventure games.

 Reviewed by: Underdogs